Marchusky/RTS-Balancig/docs/README.md

 - **What Makes Good AI? by Game Maker's Toolkit:** <https://youtu.be/9bbhJi0NBkk/>

 - **What Makes RTS Games Fun: Asymmetric Design in RTS by GeneralsGentleman:** <https://youtu.be/F1w-qCbYVe8/>

-  - The source material in this video's description is absolutely fantasic and really extensive.